statmike/vertex-ai-mlops/readme.md

 Select the files and review them directly in the browser or IDE of your choice.
 This can be helpful for general understanding and selecting sections to copy/paste to your project.

 ### Option 2: Run These Notebooks in a Vertex AI Workbench based Notebook

+TL;DR
+> In Google Cloud Console, Select/Create a Project then go to Vertex AI > Workbench > User-Managed Notebooks
+> - Create a new notebook and Open JupyterLab
+> - Clone this repository using Git Menu, Open and run `00 - Environment Setup.ipynb`

 1. Create a Project
    1. [Link](https://console.cloud.google.com/cloud-resource-manager), Alternatively, go to: Console > IAM & Admin > Manage Resources